nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ### 3.1.2 Topology.cpp

-The initialization file is where the instances of the all the components are declared.
-The components are initialized in this file, and the generated topology connection function is called.
+This C++ file is where the instances of the all the components are declared and initialized.
+The generated topology connection function is called from this file.

 #### 3.1.2.1 Component Instantiation

-Put these declarations at the end of the declarations for the other `Ref` components:
+Put these declarations after the declarations for the other `Ref` components:

 `Ref/Top/Topology.cpp`, line 187: